|Front page › Concepts › Intelligent distribution algorithm||Search|

 The item is marked as assigned to the exhibition, and the distribution algorithm returns the branch for the exhibition and the department specified for the exhibition.

-The distribution algorithm can be configured to prefer branches, which have not had a copy of the title recently.
+The distribution algorithm can be configured to prioritize branches, which have not had a copy of the title recently.
 This can help obtain a higher degree of rotation in the distribution of especially titles with few copies.

 This part of the distribution algorithm can be enabled or disabled through the parameter "Distribute items to branches which have not had the title recently".
+The parameter can specify a percentage of the assignments to use this functionality.
+This enables a balance between reducing transport and rotating the items.

 If there are several possible lending branches, then a weighted random selection is made.
 There are four possible scenarios for the random draw: